koher/try-swift-2016/try-swift.md

 ### Marked Propagation

 ^ _Marked propagation_ also helps us to read codes.
-With _automatic propagation_, it's hard to understand the control flow where it jumps to `catch` clauses.
+With _automatic propagation_, it's hard to understand the control flow from where it jumps to `catch` clauses.
 It's referred as an implicit control flow problem in the rationale. _Marked propagation_ makes it clearer.

 ```java
 // [ Java ]